 1) Continue examination of terrestrial, space based and integrated telecommunications/ICTs to assist affected countries in utilizing relevant applications for disaster prediction, detection, monitoring, early warning, response, relief and recovery, including consideration of best practices/guidelines for implementation, and in ensuring a favourable regulatory environment to enable rapid deployment and implementation.

-2) Continue gathering and examining national experiences and case studies in the use of telecommunications/ICTs for disaster preparedness, mitigation, response and recovery, including response to pandemics like COVID-19, and analysing lessons learned and common themes between them.
+2) Continue gathering and examining national experiences and case studies in the use of telecommunications/ICTs for disaster preparedness, mitigation, response and recovery, including response to pandemics, and analysing lessons learned and common themes between them.

-3) Examine the role that administrations and Sector Members and other expert organizations and stakeholders share in collaboratively addressing disaster management and the effective use of telecommunications/ICTs, particularly in the areas of disaster response and recovery.
+3) Examine the role that administrations and Sector Members and other expert organizations and stakeholders share in collaboratively addressing disaster management and the effective use of telecommunications/ICTs, particularly in the areas of planning for ICT resilience for disaster management, including

+- Ensuring proper infrastructure design to be resilient to any any potential connectivity interruption (proactive design dimension)

+- How to manage restoring connectivity due to any network malfunctioning or failure (reactive operational aspect )

+- Consider measures for securing devices and terminals that can be a vulnerable part in many applications

 4) Examine the enabling environment for more resilient communication networks and for the deployment of emergency communication systems and the latest digital communication technologies, which includes, but is not limited to, emergency preparedness, response and recovery.

+5) Collect case studies and best practices to ensure the inclusion of vulnerable groups such as persons with disabilities, women and youth for the use of ICTs for disaster management and risk reduction.

-5) Gather national experiences and case studies and develop best practices for the elaboration, implementation and refinement of national and regional disaster-management plans or frameworks for the use of telecommunications/ ICTs in natural and man-made disaster and/or emergency situations, including pandemics, working in coordination with the relevant BDT programmes, regional offices and other partners.
+6) Gather national experiences and case studies and develop best practices for the elaboration, implementation and refinement of national and regional disaster-management plans or frameworks for the use of telecommunications/ ICTs in disaster and/or emergency situations, including pandemics, working in coordination with the relevant BDT programmes, regional offices and other partners.
+This would include a guide for countries to develop standard operating procedures, and for the development and implementation of National Emergency Telecommunication Plans as well as early warning systems.

-6) Continue updating the online toolkit with relevant information and materials collected during the study period. _________
+7) Work on the determination risky places for disasters by using ICT technologies and share of information with people.

+New topics:

+Responding to and managing emergency infrastructure cut-off or unavailability to provide network resilience and continuity

+The use of AI tools for disaster risk prediction, reduction, and management (in collaboration with Question D/2)

+_________

 QUESTION 4/1 Economic aspects of national telecommunications/ICTs

 1 Statement of the situation or problem

-As recognized in the Final Report on Question 4/1 for the ITU-D study period 2018-2021, consideration of economic aspects of national telecommunications/ICTs continues to be important.
+As recognized in the Final Reports on Question 4/1, consideration of economic aspects of national telecommunications/ICTs continues to be important.

 With the emergence of new types of telecommunication enterprise, such as mobile virtual network operators (MVNOs), tower companies and capacity wholesale operators, and the convergence of traditional telecom businesses, regulators and operators are having to adapt their policies and strategies to this new digital reality.
 Finding suitable authorizations, cost models and business models and using relevant policy and regulatory tools such as infrastructure-sharing should be considered by national regulatory authorities (NRAs) in order to help their national markets thrive, as shown in contributions received from NRAs, policy-makers and operators alike which were considered by the Rapporteur Group for Question 4/1 in the most recent study period.